Road blues a major concern for NRL's New Zealand Warriors - WHIZ News

 There will be only 22 fit players in the Warriors squad once the four leave later this month, and there could still be injuries to weaken the roster even further.
 Each club needs at least 17 fit players for every match, and it would take time to draft in replacements from lower-tier teams because of the health, safety and isolation requirements imposed on the league.

-“There are a few things to that, there are obviously a lot of clubs going through injury issues at the moment,” Peyton said.
+“There are a few things to that, there are obviously a lot of clubs going through injury issues at the moment,” Peyton said in comments reported by AAP.
 “And there are other clubs which are publicly saying that they’re willing to help us, but privately that hasn’t happened to date.“

 Peyten said there were only six clubs which had been “really open and really helpful.”